verbb/formie/docs/theming/theme-config.md

 ```

 ### Combining with Template Overrides
-Even if you want to use [template overrides](docs:theming/template-overrides), you can still use theme config in a non-breaking manner.
-Let's look at the default Twig template for a Single-Line Text field.
+Even if you want to use [Template Overrides](/theming/template-overrides), you can still keep theme config in play.
+For example, the default Twig template for a Single-Line Text field is very small:

 ```twig
 {{ fieldtag('fieldInput', {